yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_table_as.md

 title: CREATE TABLE AS statement [YSQL]
 headerTitle: CREATE TABLE AS
 linkTitle: CREATE TABLE AS
-description: Use the CREATE TABLE AS statement to create a new table using the output of a subquery.
+description: Use the CREATE TABLE AS statement to create a table using the output of a subquery.
 menu:
   latest:
     identifier: ddl_create_table_as